-Kelly Sulick currently teaches at the University of Virginia and serves as Principal Flute in the Charlottesville Symphony at the University of Virginia.
+Kelly Sulick currently teaches at the University of Virginia and serves as Principal Flute in the Charlottesville Symphony.
 Prior to her appointment, she served as Principal Flute with the Evansville Philharmonic Orchestra and as Consortium Instructor of Flute at the University of Evansville for three years.
-She earned her Master of Music degree in Flute Performance from the University of Southern California and recently completed three seasons as principal flute with the Young Musicians Foundation Debut Orchestra in Los Angeles, California.
-Prior to her graduate studies, she earned a Bachelor of Music degree in Flute Performance and a Bachelor of Arts degree in English Language and Literature from the University of Michigan, where she graduated with highest honors and was named a James B. Angell Scholar for her academic achievements.
+She earned her Master of Music degree in Flute Performance from the University of Southern California; prior to her graduate studies, she earned a Bachelor of Music degree in Flute Performance and a Bachelor of Arts degree in English Language and Literature from the University of Michigan, where she graduated with highest honors and was named a James B. Angell Scholar for her academic achievements.

-Her principal teachers include Jim Walker and Amy Porter.
+Her principal teachers include Marina Piccinini, Amy Porter, and Jim Walker.